KeithBremer/CYF-DB-Module/install/install.md

 You should find a number of non-comment lines below this - these define login methods for different situations.
 Enter the following line just below the header line:

-    host    sameuser        all             ::1/128                 trust
+    host    cyf_hotel       all             ::1/128                 trust

 Save the changes.